mbabynames search ✿

 Maria Beatrice

-"noble and strong" (Maria) meets "she who brings happiness" (Beatrice).
+"beloved" (Maria) meets "she who brings happiness" (Beatrice).
 The combination reads as complete.
 Neither name overshadows the other.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Maria Celeste